 Converting Your Loft

 There is a great deal of bureaucracy and costs when converting a JLWQA loft to residential use, but it will be well worth it when it is complete.
-If you hire a good team and know what you are getting into, you will save a great deal of trouble and anxiety.
-Please be aware that NYC agencies having jurisdiction such as DOB and DCP are in no rush for anyone, so these things may take time.
+If you hire a good team and know what you are getting into, you will save great trouble and anxiety.
+Please be aware that NYC agencies having jurisdiction, such as DOB and DCP, are in no rush for anyone, so these things may take time.

 As an architect, I study Building and Zoning Codes closely, but these are complicated and quite involved issues.
-In this article, we reviewed some of the basic concepts with regards to JLWQA Loft Conversions.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+In this article, we reviewed some of the basic concepts concerning JLWQA Loft Conversions.
+This post does not assume to cover every possible issue or condition but provides a general overview of the topic.

-Thank You for Reading Our Blog Post on Converting Joint Live Work Quarters for Artists to Residential.
+Thank You for Reading Our Blog Post on Converting Joint Living-Work Quarters for Artists to Residential.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.